kmorgan26/WordDocumentComment/README.md

 ## Usage
 1. Run the executable file.
+2. Select the desired feature by entering the corresponding number:
+   - `1` for Compare and Consolidate Comments
+   - `2` for Comments to CSV

+### Feature 1: Compare and Consolidate Comments
-2. Follow the prompts to enter the paths for the following directories:
+1. Follow the prompts to enter the paths for the following directories:
    - The first directory containing Word documents.
    - The second directory containing Word documents.
    - The output directory where the consolidated document and log files will be saved.

-## Example
-Enter the path to the first directory:
-C:\Path\To\First\Directory

-Enter the path to the second directory:
-C:\Path\To\Second\Directory
+### Feature 2: Comments to CSV

-Enter the path to the output directory for consolidated comments:
+1. Follow the prompt to enter the path to the directory containing the Word documents.
-C:\Path\To\Output\Directory
+2. The program will extract comments from all Word documents in the specified directory and write them to a CSV file named `Comments.csv` in the same directory.

 ## Output
+### Feature 1: Compare and Consolidate Comments
 - A consolidated Word document containing the merged content and comments from both directories.
 - A log file for each pair of compared documents, detailing the content differences and listing all comments with their authors and dates.

+### Feature 2: Comments to CSV
+- A CSV file named `Comments.csv` containing the comments from all Word documents in the specified directory.
+The CSV file includes the following columns:
+  - `FileName`: The name of the Word document.
+  - `Author`: The author of the comment.
+  - `Date`: The date of the comment.
+  - `Comment`: The text of the comment.

 ## Notes
 - Ensure that the directories provided contain Word documents with the `.docx` extension.